Biculturalism, Border-Crossing, and Nonconformism in the Age of Conquest|

 Maria de Zayas, THE RAVAGES OF VICE

 Selections from M. de Cervantes, THE LABORS OF PERSILES AND SIGISMUNDA

 Four short papers (2-3 pp), one longer final paper (5-7 pp), one short oral presentation as preparation for the final paper.

 |Additional Requirements and/or Comments: |

 Readings, class discussion and written work in English only.

-Courses taught in English, which are designated as FIST (French, Italian, Spanish literature in Translation), are usually not credited toward the Spanish major unless prior permission is sought from the instructor.
+Courses taught in English, which are designated as FIST (French, Italian Spanish literature in Translation), may NOT be credited toward the Spanish major.

 |Drop/Add Enrollment Requests|